digao-dalpiaz/ReactNativeAuth/README.md

 I recommend you to use Docker.
 Download an image of FusionAuth app and run it.

+*FusionAuth requires its own database, supporting PostgreSQL and MySQL.
+You need to configure database connection settings when running first time.*

 The default FusionAuth port is 9011.

 Steps in FusionAuth admin: